ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/keilstudio_vs.md

 - Install [Microsoft Visual Studio Code](https://code.visualstudio.com/) on your machine (Linux, macOS, Windows are supported).

-## Install the extensions
+## Install the Keil Studio extensions

 The [Keil Studio VS Code extensions](https://github.com/ARM-software/vscode-keil-studio-pack) are available for [Desktop](https://github.com/ARM-software/vscode-keil-studio-pack/blob/main/extension-pack-desktop/README.md) and [Web-based](https://github.com/ARM-software/vscode-keil-studio-pack/blob/main/extension-pack-web/README.md) instances.

+To install within the `VS Code` IDE

-1. In VS Code, go to the `Extensions` view.
+1. Go to the `Extensions` view (`Ctrl` + `Shift` + `X`).
 2. Search for `Keil Studio Pack`.
-3. Click the `Install` button for the appropriate extension pack.
+3. Click the `Install` button to install all extensions (**recommended**), or select individually.

 Visual Studio Code installs the extensions.
-All recommended extensions are now available in the `Extensions` view.
+The extensions are now available in the `Activity Bar`.

+You will be prompted to enable an [MDK Community License](https://www.keil.arm.com/community/) for non-commercial use.
+If you have a commercial license for `Keil MDK` installed, decline this option.

 ## Get started

-In the `Extensions` view, select the `Keil Studio Pack` extension and follow the supplied tutorial to verify everything is installed correctly.
+Follow the [Getting started with an example project](https://developer.arm.com/documentation/108029/latest/Get-started-with-an-example-project) tutorial to verify everything is installed correctly.

 For more information on the extensions, see the links below.